fahad648/Project-Management-App-By-Django-/README.md

 Using Python Django Web Framework for implementing this project.

-• Created 3 models using python Django Framework.
+• Created 3 Models using python Django Framework.

-• From those three models, two should have Primary-Key and Foreign-Key relation
+• From Those Three models, two should have Primary-Key and Foreign-Key relation

-• Data is saved from web FORM, not from Django Admin site.
+• Data is saved from Web FORM, not from Django Admin Site.

+• For this I'm Using Crispy Forms

-• Used SQLite database for model migration.
+• Used SQLite Database for model migration.

-• Use Bootstrap to stylize the template
+• Use Bootstrap to Stylize The Template